 Data from Transport Canada shows complaints about shattering overhead glass have grown from zero in 2007 to over 100 in 2016, a number that’s likely growing along with the popularity of ever-larger sunroofs.

-Drivers are often left to their own devices, with dealers and manufacturers refusing to pay for damages, usually worth around $1,200, even when the vehicles are under warranty, according to accounts collected by Global News.
+According to accounts collected by Global News, drivers are often left to their own devices, with dealers and manufacturers refusing to pay for damages, usually worth around $1,200, even when the vehicles are under warranty.

-Sunroofs usually shatter because of accidental damage, Transport Canada previously told Global News.
+Transport Canada previously told Global News that sunroofs usually shatter because of accidental damage.
 Even something as small as a pebble can cause tempered glass to explode into tiny pieces, especially if the sunroof has already been subjected to significant stress.

-In a smaller number of cases, however, manufacturing defects also play a role.
+However, manufacturing defects also play a role in a smaller number of cases.
 Impurities in the glass, for example, can put additional stress on a sunroof when the crystal expands at higher temperatures.
 In cases involving issues around the quality of the glass, even leaving your car parked in direct sunlight during the hot season may increase the chance of the sunroof shattering, Chris Davies, head of research and development at Belron, the world’s leading vehicle glass repair company, told Global News in a previous interview.

-The trouble, though, is it can be “very difficult” to tell whether a sunroof shattering was caused by external impact or whether a manufacturing issue also played a role, Davies said.
+Davies said the trouble is that it can be “very difficult” to tell whether a sunroof shattering was caused by external impact or whether a manufacturing issue also played a role.

-Insurance claims: you may avoid a deductible but will your costs go up?
+Insurance claims: you may avoid a deductible, but will your costs increase?

 Mark Barsoum chose to file an insurance claim with Aviva Canada after he was told replacing the shattered sunroof of his 2017 Hyundai Tuscon would not be covered under warranty.